Rendering modes of a menu

 Screenshot of a default rendering of MENU

-Menus can be rendered in a modal dialog window by specifying the STYLE="dialog" attribute in the MENU instruction.
+Menus can be rendered in a modal dialog window where options are displayed horizontally, by specifying the STYLE="dialog" attribute in the MENU instruction.

 MAIN